 Having a portfolio is a great way to showcase your best work.
 Think of it as a tool that presents your abilities, skills and expertise.
 Depending on your industry and if you’re in an area that is more creative, a portfolio may even be mandatory.
 For designers, photographers and website designers this is the case.

 Be Strategic About Your Job Search

-Make a list of all the international job websites, remote companies, eu job portals and more.
+Make a list of all the international job websites, remote companies, regional and local job portals and more.
 Sign up with a recruiting agency that specifically hires international employees.
 Build and make relevant connections on LinkedIn because some recruiters may cold message you there.
-Setup email alerts and notifications for new jobs from Indeed, Monster and LinkedIn.
+Setup email alerts and notifications for new jobs from sites like Jooble, Indeed, Monster and LinkedIn.
 These are all legitimate actions you can do to help on your search.

 To streamline the process I like to use a Trello board specifically for job hunting.
 This way you can keep track of companies you’ve applied for, interviews coming up and add any opportunities you come across.
 It’s an easy way to be efficient and organized.

 Get in touch with alumni, previous colleagues, friends and family members.
 You will never know who knows who unless you get in touch and find out.
 This may sound like the standard, old advice, but I would not disregard it.
 Utilizing LinkedIn is one of the best ways to reach out to others you are not so familiar with.
 Check and see if you have mutual connections with recruiters or colleagues at an organization.
 Send tailored messages to them.
 Post your resume announcing to others that you are looking for jobs overseas.
 Head to networking events and mixers in your industry.
 It’s a great way to meet people and make personal connections.
 And face-to-face interaction is always better than over the internet.